-HTM 4763 Non-Alcoholic Beverages in Hospitality Businesses
+HTM 4763 The Role of Non-Alcoholic Beverages in Hospitality Businesses

 Description: Examination of non-alcoholic beverages and how to incorporate them successfully into a restaurant, bar, or hospitality business.
 Includes understanding the history and cultures surrounding non-alcoholic beverages; the origins and production methods for all important categories of non-alcoholic beverages; the fundamentals of building and maintaining a profitable non-alcoholic program.
+Credit hours: 3